This is the multi-page printable view of this section. Click here to print.

 Should I use a ConfigMap or a custom resource?

 Use a ConfigMap if any of the following apply:

-- You want to put the entire config file into one key of a configMap.
+- You want to put the entire configuration into one key of a ConfigMap.

 - Consumers of the file prefer to consume via file in a Pod or environment variable in a pod, rather than the Kubernetes API.